ponnarasuice/StudyDocs/JavaConcepts/StringConcepts/readme.md

 ```
 Using literal, string is created in string pool. if same value is created again, only variable is created and pointed to the same pool value.
 new operator only creates in the heal memory.
 To make it available in the pool, intern() is called.

+### Code generation for string concatenation with '+'
+When you concatenate strings using the + operator, the compiler typically generates bytecode that creates a new StringBuilder object, appends the strings to it, and finally calls the toString() method to obtain the resulting string.

+### StringBuffer and StringBuilder
+Both StringBuffer and StringBuilder are mutable classes used for efficient string manipulation.
+stringbuffer - thread safe
+string builder - not thread safe.

 ### char array
 For interview programs, many times string is split into arrays and solve the problems.